Ancient-Wisdom.Co.Uk

 When were they built:

-Recent research in France has revealed that several of the passage-mounds in the Carnac region were constructed around 3,300 BC, by people who used and absorbed the megaliths from existing monuments made by a previous megalithic culture (around a thousand years earlier), into the megalithic structures which we see today.
+Recent research in France has revealed that several of the passage-mounds in the Carnac region were constructed around 3,300 BC, by people who used and absorbed the megaliths from existing monuments made by a previous megalithic culture (over a thousand years earlier), into the megalithic structures which we see today.
 Their early appearance in southern Europe and consequent re-introduction at 3,300 BC in France, Wales, and 3,200-3,000 BC in Ireland and Scotland offers a suggestion of coastal migration northwards.

-Similarities between European passage-mounds.
+Similarities Between European Passage-Mounds:

 While the outsides of many passage-mounds have suffered from the fancies of the restoration team, the insides have remained relatively untouched, and it is here that we find several structural and artistic similarities between the European passage-mounds.
 The following examples include some of the largest and well known passage mounds in Europe.